micahbaldonado/MBTI_Analysis/README.md

 # MBTI_Analysis
-I am doing an analysis of MBTI / MBTI test alternative
+I am currently doing an analysis of MBTI data.
+I am studying how someone's response to personality test questions can corresspond to their personality type.